sainaths27/project/README.md

-This project is baase on the ejs .
+•	Bases on java concepts (classes  , interfaces).

-In which we can see the  posts of users , we can update it and delete it and also  add new posts
+•	This is CUI base project in which , person can withdraw amount , deposit amount